sjhitchner/graphql-resolver/README.md

 To start a new service you need to define a schema file that define all models, relationships, custom Go types and mutations your service needs to support

-An [https://github.com/sjhitchner/graphql-resolver/blob/master/example/models.yml|example schema file] is included in the examples directory of this project.
+An [example schema file](https://github.com/sjhitchner/graphql-resolver/blob/master/example/models.yml) is included in the examples directory of this project.
 Running the below command with generate the code necessary to start the service

 	./graphql-resolver --config example/models.yml --path ./example